Don’t Forget This Important Estate Planning Step For Your Heirs

 ~ Real Estate

-Any additional real estate owned can be listed in this personal information section.
+Any additional real estate owned can be listed in this section.
 It’s helpful to give a brief description of the property as well as the county tax office property ID number.

 I like to add the approximate mortgage balance here too.
 Since this document will be updated every year it’ll stay accurate.